Computational Fluid Dynamics Fundamentals Course

 What you'll learn

-The fundamentals of Computational Fluid Dynamics (CFD) that are used by engineers, scientists and researchers around the world to solve complex fluid dynamics problems (weather prediction, aircraft flight, turbomachinery)
+- The fundamentals of Computational Fluid Dynamics (CFD) that are used by engineers, scientists and researchers

-How to set up and solve your first CFD solution from first principles (using Excel or Python)
+- How to set up and solve your first CFD solution from first principles (using Excel, Python or MATLAB)

 An introduction to the fundamentals of Computational Fluid Dynamics (CFD) that are used to solve complex fluid dynamics problems (weather prediction, aircraft flight, turbomachinery) by researchers, scientists and engineers around the world.
 The course starts from first principles and you will rapidly develop your first CFD solution using the Excel sheets and Python source code provided.
 By the end of the course, you will understand the importance of upwind differencing, Peclet number and mesh resolution.
 No prior experience is required and no specific CFD code/coding experience is required!
 You do not need ANSYS Fluent, OpenFOAM, Star CCM or any other CFD to use this course.